-Expecting moms, listen up: Preparing your postpartum must-haves is just as important as stocking the nursery with the newborn essentials you meticulously added to your baby registry.
-That comfy pregnancy pillow is important, but your postpartum kit is too.
+Expecting moms, listen up: The postpartum must-haves and essentials you stash in your postpartum kit are just as important as stocking the nursery with the newborn essentials you meticulously added to your baby registry.
+Yes, that comfy pregnancy pillow is your sleeping savior now, but a postpartum kit will help you heal after one of the biggest bodily events of your life (you know, after nine months of growing a human).
 It should have all the necessities to help you recover as quickly and comfortably as possible after the physical trauma of giving birth.
 And while buying supplies like postpartum pads and perineal spray isn’t nearly as fun as browsing through teeny-tiny baby clothes, your exhausted, sore self will be grateful to have a bit of relief.
 After all, your baby needs you, and you deserve to have the best post-birth care as you dive head-first into motherhood.
+All that said, knowing what to buy for your postpartum care can be tricky, especially if you’re a first-time mom.

 Do your postpartum self a favor and stock up now, then create a kit for your delivery bag plus more supplies to keep at home.
-Below, your official postpartum checklist, which includes mom-approved items from brands like Tucks, Lansinoh, and Frida Mom (seriously, get all the Frida Mom).
+Below, your official postpartum checklist, which includes must-haves from the moms who’ve been there.
+Seriously, you’ll want one of everything on this list.

 1. Cooling Wipes & Pads